-The Enabling framework is composed by three main systems: Resource Management System, Information System, and Security System.
+The Enabling framework is composed by four main systems: Resource Management System, Information System, Security System, and the MicroService Orchestrator System.
 These are complex ICT systems that exploit tailored persistence technologies managed via web services.

 The Resource Management System supports the creation of a Virtual Research Environment and its exploitation via the registration, management, and utilization of the resources assigned to it.